Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

-Notably, KGPL \cite{A66} and MKR \cite{A67} employ the Popularity-based SNS for the graph structure.
-In this context, KGPL \cite{A66} directly formulates the sampling confidence of negative samples based on the interaction frequencies of each item across the entire dataset.
-Furthermore, it assigns reliable pseudo-labels to the interacted items of cold-start users by considering items that can be reached through meta-paths (i.e., the paths rooted at a user's interacted items in KG).
+Notably, KGPL \cite{A66} and MKR \cite{A67} employ the Popularity-based SNS on the graph structure.
+For instance, KGPL \cite{A66} directly formulates the sampling confidence of negative samples based on their interaction frequencies across the entire dataset.
+Furthermore, it assigns reliable pseudo-labels to the interacted items of cold-start users by considering the reachable items under given meta-paths (i.e., the paths rooted at a user's interacted items in KG).
 Different from the above studies, MKR \cite{A67} follows the negative sampling strategy of the classical work \cite{NS_NLP} in NLP, which reduces the sampling probability for the high-frequency items and augments it for the low-frequency items.
 This is motivated by the observation that less probable words tend to be more pivotal, while higher probability words such as `the', `a', and `to' bear less weight in NLP tasks.
 It actually deviates from the core assumptions in recommendation, thus MKR adopts such a sampling strategy primarily to enhance the computational efficiency.